proxmox/ceph/ceph/doc/dev/developer_guide/dash-devel.rst

 Ceph API and therefore:

 #.
 The versioned OpenAPI specification should be updated explicitly: ``tox -e openapi-fix``.
 #.
-The team @ceph/api will be requested for reviews (this is automated via Github CODEOWNERS), in order to asses the impact of changes.
+The team @ceph/api will be requested for reviews (this is automated via GitHub CODEOWNERS), in order to asses the impact of changes.

 Additionally, Sphinx documentation can be generated from the OpenAPI specification with ``tox -e openapi-doc``.